-2014, online contribution
+2014, online contribution for extinct.ly

-Extinction Marathon: Visions of the Future
+‘Extinction Marathon: Visions of the Future’ at Serpentine Galleries

-SPECIES SWAP – It can be profitable for speculators to contribute to the depletion of animal stocks thereby speeding up the extinction process: e.g. Atlantic blue tuna fish are frozen in anticipation of future prices.
+SPECIES SWAP DERIVATIVE – It can be profitable for speculators to contribute to the depletion of animal stocks thereby speeding up the extinction process: e.g. Atlantic blue tuna fish are frozen in anticipation of future prices.
 When going extinct stockpiles of a specie (or its body parts) become of infinite value.
 New anticipated financial products – the so called “species swap” – are derivatives that should preserve endangered species.
-Fiscal and debt crisis withhold states back from investing in biodiversity and gives way to the financialisation of animals.
-Species swap contracts secures the efforts of investors to look after a specific habitat of an endangered species.
-If the species goes up in number the state pays the investor interest, if the number declines the state receives money from the investor.
+Fiscal and debt crisis withhold states back from investing in biodiversity and gives way to the financialization of animals.
+Species swap contracts secure the efforts of investors to look after a specific habitat of an endangered species.
+If the species goes up in number the state pays the investor interest if the number declines the state receives money from the investor.
 Species as renewable or non-renewable resources, betting on extinction or survival works either way.